deliciousnoodles/PuppetMaster/README.md

 > *"Finding the strings that connect the puppets"*

 PUPPETMASTER is an end-to-end pipeline for detecting coordinated networks of domains ("sock puppets") that are secretly controlled by the same entity.
 It combines domain discovery, [SpiderFoot](https://github.com/smicallef/spiderfoot) OSINT scanning, and graph-based network analysis.
+Tested on Kali Linux.

 ---